There are many ways to lead a life

 Q What happens to the left over clothing?

-A2 Sarah Greaves for Grama-Seva Yoyogi Area Support (find her - she has the most beautiful pink hair and sometimes talks at swaps) selects some of the best items to redistribute to the people who live in and around Yoyogi Park.
+A2 Sarah Greaves for Grama-Seva Yoyogi Area Support (find her - she has pink hair and sometimes talks at swaps) selects some of the best items to redistribute to the people who live in and around Yoyogi Park.
 In February I will also give some of the proceeds to Sarah to taxi her hand-selected picks to their free shop.
 What we want is for people to have the most wonderful quality clothing for the clothing stall she runs.
 Sarah will let us know what her clients need.

 HERE is the link to the AMAZON account they use where people can purchase new goods that they need for the people who live in the Park.
 YES YES we don’t love Amazon either but their delivery service is second to none in this Epoch.
 And for that we are incredibly grateful.